orstavik/JoiComponents/book/chapter3/Pattern1_EventRecording.md

 4. complex processing of the event data coming in and/or going out, and/or
 5. extensive testing.

-If so, apply the EventComposition pattern as a [FunctionalMixin](../chapter2/Pattern2_FunctionalMixin.md).
+If so, apply the EventRecording pattern as a [FunctionalMixin](../chapter2/Pattern2_FunctionalMixin.md).

-## Problems with ComposedEvents
+## Problems with EventRecording
 At first sight the pattern seem overly complex and heavy handed.
 Why do we need to create a special custom component to achieve something as simple as just translating 3 clicks to a tripple-click?
 In addition,